filecoin-project/filecoin-docs/content/en/smart-contracts/developing-contracts/hardhat/index.md

 Make sure that your account has funds.
 You won't be able to deploy any contracts without FIL or tFIL.
 {{< /alert >}}

-1. run `hardhat deploy` to deploy all the contracts.
+1. Run `hardhat deploy` to deploy all the contracts.
 This can take a few minutes:

     ```shell
     yarn hardhat deploy